ssmall1/soccer_analytics/README.md

 ## What is SCHUSA
 SCHUSA is a fullstack application that gives fans and professionals alike the ability to analyze European football matches

-Users are given access to highly specific event data with positional characteristics, which provides them with a complete match analysis.
+Users are given access to highly specific event data with positional coordinates, which provides them with a complete match analysis.

 ![](/readme-resources/schusa-walkthrough.gif)